solaluset/yabi/README.md

 Braces and semicolons allow to make any code a one-liner.
 But, like, why would you do that?

+## C-style preprocessing?!

+In case braces aren't enough for you, there's an option to enable C-style preprocessing.
+You can do so by passing `--enable-preprocessing` as argument to YABI or putting `#pragma pypp on` into the code.
+YABI heavily relies on [PWCP](https://pypi.org/project/pwcp/) after all.

 ## Converting Python files

 You don't need to convert anything because `.py` files can be imported into `.by`.